int128/ssoexec/README.md

 % go get github.com/int128/ssoexec
 ```

-If needed, set the current profile.
+If needed, you can set the current profile.

 ```console
 % export AWS_PROFILE=example